Ryan Garcia: Personal life

-Garcia comes from a large family.
+Garcia was born on August 8, 1998, in Victorville, California, to a Mexican-American couple with his father Henry Garcia being born in Chicago and his mother Lisa from East Los Angeles, he comes from a large family.
 His parents have been actively involved with his career since he was an amateur.
 His father remains one of his trainers and his mother works as his personal administrative assistant for commercial projects.
 Garcia attended Adelanto High School before leaving because of amateur boxing commitments.
 In March 2019, Garcia's daughter was born.
 In December 2023, his son was born.

 He has openly discussed his faith in Christianity.
 Garcia is a fan of the Los Angeles Rams of the NFL, and the Los Angeles Dodgers of the MLB.
+Garcia has publicly detailed his struggles with alcoholism and bipolar disorder.

-Although American by birth, he often carries both the U.S. and Mexican flags into the ring and frequently wears red, white, and blue colors.
+García is of Mexican descent with his grandparents hailing from Anáhuac, Nuevo León, Mexico.
+He often carries both the U.S. and Mexican flags into the ring and frequently wears red, white, and blue colors and considers himself a second-generation Mexican-American.
 His walk out and victory music has frequently been "El Rey" by Vicente Fernández, a reference to Garcia's "King Ryan" nickname.
 In December 2022, Garcia began training in Brazilian jiu-jitsu under Rener Gracie.
 He supported Donald Trump for president in 2024, with Trump's campaign publicly touting his endorsement.
 However, he would go on to criticize Trump's deportation policy during his second term.
+On January 31, 2026, he renounced his support of the president over the administration's handling of Epstein files.

 In July 2024, he posted on X (formerly Twitter): "I don't support the LGBTQ + – whatever the fuck at all, fuck you guys rot in hell."
 During the same month, shortly after the release of Eminem's twelfth studio album, The Death of Slim Shady (Coup de Grâce), Garcia called the rapper a satanist and suggested that he was gay.
-Also in July 2024, Garcia condemned the opening ceremony of the 2024 Summer Olympics for its inclusion of a segment in which drag queens imitated the Last Supper, writing "Fuck the Olympics boycott it for the disrespect of Jesus Christ" and "The lgbq community is a cult".
-He has stated he is pro life.
+Also in July 2024, Garcia condemned the opening ceremony of the 2024 Summer Olympics for its inclusion of a segment in which drag queens imitated the Greek God Dionysus which was often mistaken for the last supper, writing "Fuck the Olympics boycott it for the disrespect of Jesus Christ" and "The lgbq community is a cult".

 In 2024, his ex-wife Andrea Celina accused him of breaking into her home and smashing her belongings.
 She also posted screenshots of text messages between her and Garcia, revealing the boxer's alleged aggressive and hostile behavior.
 According to Celina, Garcia's actions were fueled by his ongoing struggles with alcohol.
 In June 2024, Garcia was arrested for damaging a room and hallway in the Waldorf Astoria in Beverly Hills, California.
 According to the Beverly Hills Police Department, the hotel stated that Garcia caused an estimated $15,000 in damage.
 The following month, Garcia was criminally charged with one misdemeanor count of vandalism, for which he faces up to a year in prison.